Target level of study

 24h

-Polymer physics, of which this course is an introduction, is concerned with the physical properties of covalent assemblies in chains of tens to millions of elementary molecules: polymers or macromolecules.
+Polymer physics, to which this course provides an introduction, focuses on the physical properties of covalent chain assemblies, ranging from a few dozen to several million elementary molecules: polymers or macromolecules.

-These synthetic or natural molecules can be observed in solid, liquid, solution or colloidal form, or confined to an interface.
+These synthetic or natural molecules can be observed in the solid state, liquid state, in solution, in a colloidal state, or confined to an interface.

 Their very specific physical properties have led to the development of specific theoretical tools and the emergence of this new branch of physics with numerous applications.